Ranavirus: Environmental persistence

-The environmental persistence of Ranaviruses is not understood well, however in realistic environmental conditions the T90 value of an FV3-like virus is 1 day.
+The environmental persistence of Ranaviruses is not well understood.
+In realistic environmental conditions, the T90 value of an FV3-like virus is 1 day.
 The duration of persistence is likely affected by temperature and microbial conditions.
 It is unlikely that ranaviruses persist in the environment outside of host species between outbreak events.

-Researchers have explored several pathogen reservoirs for the virus which might explain how the virus can persist within an amphibian community.
+Researchers have explored several pathogen reservoirs for the virus, which may explain how it can persist within an amphibian community.
 In some amphibian populations, sub-clinically infected individuals may serve as reservoirs for the pathogen.
 These sub-clinically infected individuals are responsible for reintroduction of the virus to the larval population.
-With ranaviruses being capable of infected multiple taxa, and with there being differences in susceptibility between taxa, it is likely that sympatric fish and reptile species may serve as reservoirs for virus as well.
+With ranaviruses being capable of infecting multiple taxa, and with there being differences in susceptibility between taxa, it is likely that sympatric fish and reptile species may serve as reservoirs for the virus as well.
 Interclass transmission has been proven through the use of mesocosm studies.